ci-for-research/self-hosted-runners/ubuntu-docker/README.md

 #### Daemon mode

 The command below will start the Docker container in daemon mode.
 The Docker container will run in the background and the terminal will be available.
-To stop the running container you need to run stop command which explained in [](#cleanup) section.
+To stop the running container you need to run the ``stop`` command, which is explained in the [Cleanup](#cleanup) section.

 ```shell
 docker run -d --restart always --name ga-runner \